croepha/CRO-100/README.md

 of serial connection.
 This serial connection could possibly be fed from a cassette tape.
 But for practical purposes we can just use an Arduino or Raspberry PI as a cassette tape emulator.

+It should also be noted that the TIS-100 ships with a bunch of test "sequences" that are used as input to the programs that are run, it also has the ability to log all of the output that the program generates.
+For similar reasons, I think that it is out of scope to implement that functionality within the CRO-100 (at-least for now).
+But we can use a raspberry pi for this as well.
+You could think of this as additional cassette tape emulation or even the emulator of a punchcard reader and line printer.
+The input and output in this case would basically be that same as a serial connection.

 # MORE RESOURCES #